nusco/narjillos/backlog.md

   ...stealing their energy when they "hit" them.
   Probably introduce the concept of "spikes" in the body and consider
   the tangential movement of leaf segments as an attack.
 Spikes would
   hurt more than blunt segments.
-The mouth might be spikey by default.
+The mouth might be spiky by default.

 + Show damage on narjillos
   "Bubbles" effect?